jnozzi/cocoadev.com/markdown/BorderlessWindowResize.md

 I thought this would only take 5 mins, but I've spent hours on it now... and it's really having a great time frustrating me.
-I am just trying to write some resize code for a borderless window (without any normal General/NSWindow chrome such as title bars or resize jobbies - hence the reason I am re-writing the resize code).
+I am just trying to write some resize code for a borderless window (without any normal NSWindow chrome such as title bars or resize jobbies - hence the reason I am re-writing the resize code).

 My code so far allows the user to drag the window around by clicking and dragging anywhere on it, and also to resize the window should the user click and drag in the lower-right 20px by 20px square.
 At least that's what's supposed to happen...
 I've had terrible trouble dealing with Cocoa's upside-down coordinate system as I attempt to pin the top-left hand corner as I resize vertically.
 Horizontal resizing is working great, and I am also resizing quite fine vertically if I just accept the cocoa coordinate system, and have the window pinned bottom-left.

 As soon as I make the last step and attempt to pin the window /top/ left (by changing the origin.y of the frame, then calling setFrame) the vertical resizing is flickery and the mouse-pointer is not locked to the position on the window where the user clicks to start the drag.

-I hate to offload a big bumf of code like this, but this is what I've got in my General/NSWindow subclass:
+I hate to offload a big bumf of code like this, but this is what I've got in my NSWindow subclass:

-- (void)mouseDragged:(General/NSEvent *)theEvent
+- (void)mouseDragged:(NSEvent *)theEvent
 {
-	General/NSPoint currentLocation;
+	NSPoint currentLocation;
-	General/NSPoint newOrigin;
+	NSPoint newOrigin;
-	General/NSRect  screenFrame = General/[[NSScreen mainScreen] frame];
+	NSRect  screenFrame = [[NSScreen mainScreen] frame];
-	General/NSRect  windowFrame = [self frame];
+	NSRect  windowFrame = [self frame];

 	// 1.
 Is the Event a resize drag (test for bottom right-hand corner)? if (mouseDownType == PALMOUSEDRAGSHOULDRESIZE) {